inofix/ch-inofix-newsletter/README.md

 You may have to restart Eclipse, too in order to have your JSPs validated.

-## Testing
+## How To Test

+### In the Liferay workspace

+1. Select ch-inofix-newsletter -> verification -> testIntegration task from Gradle Tasks
+1. Run

+### Standalone

+1. `cd ch-inofix-newsletter`
+1. `ln -s standalone-gradle.properties gradle.properties`
+1. `ln -s standalone-settings.gradle settings.gradle`
+1. `./gradlew clean initBundle buildService testIntegration`

-* Travis-results for ch-inofix-newsletter can be found at https://travis-ci.org/inofix/ch-inofix-newsletter/builds
+Latest Travis-test-results for ch-inofix-newsletter can be obtained from https://travis-ci.org/inofix/ch-inofix-newsletter/builds